Maintaining Your Visa Status

 Academics are very important when it comes to maintaining your visa status while on exchange at NC State.
 There are some important rules to keep in mind as you prepare for your term abroad.

-- Informality: International students are often surprised by the informality of the American classroom.
+International students are often surprised by the informality of the American classroom.
 Open discussion and critical questions are encouraged by most professors.
-Students dress very casually; T-shirts, shorts, and sweatshirts are all common.
+Students dress very casually; T-shirts, shorts, and sweatshirts are all very common.

-- Class attendance: This is considered very important by many U.S. professors.
-Some professors take attendance at each class meeting, and failure to attend class regularly may result in a lower grade for the class.
-The professor will usually announce the attendance policy during the first class meeting and include it in the class syllabus.
+Attendance is considered very important by many U.S. professors.
+Some will take attendance at each class meeting, and failure to attend class regularly may result in a lower (or failing) grade for the class.
+Professors will normally announce their attendance policy during the first class meeting and include it in the course syllabus.

-- Class participation: Actively participating in discussions and questioning the professor is usually encouraged and is often included as part of the overall class grade.
-However, in large lectures students may be expected to sit quietly, and reserve questions and comments for smaller discussion components of the class.
+Actively participating in discussions and questioning the professor is usually encouraged and is often included as a part of the class grade.
+In large lectures, however, you may be expected to sit quietly and reserve questions and comments for smaller discussion components of the class.

-- Requirements and grading systems: This will usually be explained for each class by the professor during the first class meeting and on the class syllabus.
+These will usually be explained at the first class meeting and in the class syllabus.
 The final course grade may include class participation, attendance, tests, quizzes, papers, and a final examination.
-Be sure to understand how the final class grade is determined; Ask the professor if it’s unclear.
+Students should be sure they understand how their grade will be determined.

-- Help in class: Students who require help in a class should approach the professors for assistance.
-Professors generally do not offer assistance unless first approached by a student.
+If a student needs help in class, professors will generally wait to be approached rather than offering assistance.
 Most professors are very willing to meet with students outside of class hours.
-All professors hold “office hours” – a specified time each week when they are available in their office to meet with students to discuss the class content, questions, expectations, etc. Do not be shy about attending office hours; professors usually view a student with questions as a student who is interested in the class.
+All professors hold “office hours” – specified times each week when they will be available to meet with students to discuss the class content, questions, expectations, etc. Students are encouraged to take advantage and attend office hours; professors usually view a student with questions as a student who is interested in the class.